bet4a/d3wiki/Selections.md

 The `this` context of the called function is also the current selection.
 This is slightly redundant with the first argument, which we might fix in the future.

-If you use an objects method in selection.call and need `this` to point to that object you create a function *bound* to the object before calling.
+If you use an object's method in selection.call and need `this` to point to that object you create a function *bound* to the object before calling.

 ```
 function Foo(text) {